reaper-king/pg10/README.md

-# pg10
+# Postgresql version 10
-Dockerfile for building postgres 10 with temporal tables
+Building a docker image for Postgresql version 10 this installs and enables the temporal_tables extention.